Vallek/vallek-firefox-custom-css/README.md

 The goal of this specific styles is to bring classic Firefox look.
 My main focus was tabs and url bar.
 But there are some other tweaks.

-I wanted to share it because CustomCSSforFx could be a little overwhelming:) So if you like my Firefox look (check the screenshot) that you can just use mine.
+I wanted to share it because CustomCSSforFx could be a little overwhelming:) So if you like my Firefox look (check the screenshot) than you can just use mine.

 ![](screenshot-1.png)